m4r35n357/ODE-Playground/README.md

 * pwr (f(x)^a, a is a scalar)
 * ln

-The recurrence relations used here are derived in http://aimsciences.org/journals/displayPaperPro.jsp?paperID=9241 (open access).
+The recurrence relations used here are derived along the lines of (amongst other sources) http://www2.math.uni-wuppertal.de/wrswt/preprints/prep_05_4.pdf and http://aimsciences.org/journals/displayPaperPro.jsp?paperID=9241 (open access).

-There are also factories for derivative "jets", and an implementation of Horner's method for summing the Taylor Series.
+There are also convenient factories for generating derivative "jets" of arbitrary order, and an implementation of Horner's method for summing the Taylor Series.
-These "low-level" functions, properly called,  are all that is needed to "integrate" systems of ODEs.
+These "low-level" functions, when properly called,  are all that is needed to solve systems of ODEs.
 There is a fairly extensive collection of nonlinear ODEs already implemented, in the file tsm.py.
-The list includes systems due to Lorenz, Rossler, Thomas, Bouali, Rabinovitch-Fabrikant, Sprott, and others.
+The list includes systems due to Lorenz, Rossler, Thomas, Bouali, Rabinovitch-Fabrikant, Sprott, and many others.

-As part of the work to verify my implementation of these recurrence rules, I have added a demonstration of using Taylor series to implement Newton's method along the lines of the Matlab implementation described here http://www.neidinger.net/SIAMRev74362.pdf.
+As part of the work to verify my own implementation of these recurrence rules, I have added a demonstration of using Taylor series to implement Newton's method along the lines of the Matlab implementation described here http://www.neidinger.net/SIAMRev74362.pdf.
 The solver demo can be used to find roots (and also extrema and inflection points by "extending" Newton to higher derivatives) in single variable nonlinear equations.
 Additionally it is designed for finding inverse values (where real solutions exist) of complicated functions, not just their roots.

-The "higher-level" ad_functions (or the Series class in Python) generate Taylor series "jets" in one go, so are only useful for univariate functions.
+The "higher-level" ad_functions (or the Series class in Python) manipulate entire  Taylor series "jets" at once, so are only useful for univariate functions.
-There is an overloaded operator "~" which extracts the actual derivative values from the taylor series coefficents, as well as additional operators for (negation and **).
+In Python there is an overloaded operator "~" which extracts the actual derivative values from the taylor series coefficents, as well as additional operators for (negation and **).
 The \*\* (power) operator caters for f(x)^a, a^f(x) and f1(x)^f2(x), subject to domain limitations on f(x).
 There are also functions for (matching the t_functions):
 * abs